mariatsji/haskell-workshop/README.md

 until Part 2 is green!

+## Open `src/Part3.hs` in an editor

+Edit the code in `src/Part3.hs` and type

+    stack test

+until Part 3 is green!

 ## Bonus-task : Make the  code in `src/Main.hs` fast!

 See if you are able to use a built in function called `concurrently` to speed up the execution!